temporalio/documentation/docs-src/typescript/chapter-durable-execution/backgroundcheck-replay-inspecting-the-non-deterministic-error.md

 sidebar_label: intrinsic-non-deterministic-logic
 description: This kind of logic prevents the Workflow code from executing to completion because the Workflow can take a different code path than the one expected from the Event History.
 tags:
   - tests
   - replay
   - event history
 ---

-If you run the `BackgroundCheckNonDeterministic` Workflow enough times, eventually you will see a Workflow Task failure.

 The Worker logs will show something similar to the following: